Doing research

 Provenance research into objects acquired in a colonial context makes use of a very diverse range of sources.
 In the past, little or no importance was accorded to information about the provenance and former owners of objects.
 Also, many of the relevant objects have little unique identifying values.
 The information accompanying the object is often brief and not focused on the origin of the object.
 Research should therefore be broader than looking at documents that contain information about previous owners, such as wills, inventories and auction catalogs.
 In addition to archives, oral sources such as experts from inside and outside the communities of origin can be valuable.

-Dutch archives contain many documents deriving from persons and institutions that took objects from the colonies to Europe.
 The obvious course of action is to consult the archives of all the institutions and persons who have owned or managed the object over time.
 Sources related to the events surrounding the acquisition may also be of interest.
 Tips for searching Dutch archives can be found on the website of the Kennisnetwerk Informatie en Archief (in Dutch).
-Especially for the National Archives, the search aid How do I conduct archival research? was created.
+Specifically for the Dutch National Archives, the research aid How do I conduct archival research? (in Dutch) was created.

 Possible sources are: